TeV Scale Quark-Lepton Unification: Introduction

 Within this setup, we find that there are two comparable sources of neutrino masses.
 The first one arises through mixing of $\nu$ with the other neutral leptons $\nu^c$ and $N$ present in the model, leading to an effective dimension-7 operator $LL HH H^\dagger H$ (with $L$ and $H$ denoting the lepton and SM Higgs doublet)~\cite{Babu:2009aq,Bambhaniya:2013yca}.
 The second contribution arises from one-loop diagrams analogous to neutrino mass generation in the scotogenic model~\cite{Ma:2006km,Tao:1996vb}.
 Neutrino masses arising from either of these sources are sufficiently small and allow for the PS breaking scale to be in the multi-TeV range.
 Depending on the choice of parameters of the model, one or the other can dominate, or both can be comparable.
 We also point out that, due to low-scale PS breaking, monopoles produced at a temperature of TeV are cosmologically harmless~\cite{Preskill:1979zi,Volkas:1995yn,Jeannerot:2000sv}.
 In sum, TeV-scale PS-breaking is not only theoretically motivated and consistent, but also ensures that the model remains fully accessible to experimental probes.

-Extended versions of low scale Pati-Salam models have been studied in the context of explaining certain $B$-meson decay anomalies~\cite{Barbieri:2017tuq,Blanke:2018sro,Heeck:2018ntp,Fuentes-Martin:2020pww}.
+Extended versions of low scale Pati-Salam models have been studied in the context of explaining certain $B$-meson decay anomalies~\cite{Barbieri:2017tuq,Blanke:2018sro,Heeck:2018ntp,Fuentes-Martin:2020pww,Greljo:2018tuh,FernandezNavarro:2022gst}.
 In contrast to these extended models, the model proposed here is more traditional.
 There have been several studies on realizing Pati-Salam theory in four dimensions from string compactification, see for example, Ref.~\cite{Kobayashi:2004ya,Cvetic:2004ui,Assel:2010wj,Chamseddine:2013rta,Hewett:1988xc}.
 For discussions on various other aspects of the Pati-Salam model, such as its origin from $SO(10)$ unified theory, baryon number violation, solution to the gauge hierarchy problem, and symmetry breaking sector, see Ref.~\cite{Mohapatra:1980qe,Aulakh:2002zr,Arkani-Hamed:1998jmv,deAdelhartToorop:2010vtu,King:2014iia,Saad:2017pqj}.
+A modified realization of the PS gauge group, \( SU(4)\times SU(2)_L \times U(1)_R \), has also been investigated in the literature; see, for example, Refs.~\cite{FileviezPerez:2013zmv,Butterworth:2025ttw}.

 The layout of the paper is as follows.
 In Sec.~\ref{sec:2}, we introduce the model and provide all necessary details.
 These include the fermion, gauge boson and Higgs boson spectra, interconnections among the gauge boson masses, and gauge interactions in the physical basis of fermions.
 Collider implications are discussed in Sec.~\ref{sec:3}.
 A detailed analysis of flavor-violating processes, including meson decays, meson--antimeson oscillations, and lepton flavor violation (LFV), is presented in Sec.~\ref{sec:4}.
 This analysis includes tree-level induced processes as well as loop-induced processes.
 Finally, we conclude in Sec.~\ref{sec:5}.
 Some computational details are relegated to Appendices~\ref{app:B}, \ref{app:C}, and \ref{app:D}.